make-go-great/prototool/docs/README.md

 - Have all Protobuf files in the same directory use the same `package`.
 - Do not use long-form `go_package` values, ie use `foopb`, not `github.com/bar/baz/foo;foopb`.
   This helps `prototool generate` do the best job.

-## Vim Integration

-This repository is a self-contained plugin for use with the [ALE Lint Engine](https://github.com/w0rp/ale).
-The Vim integration will currently compile, provide lint errors, do generation of your stubs, and format your files on save.
-It will also optionally create new files from a template when opened.

-*See [vim.md](vim.md) for full instructions.*

 ## Stability